telerik/ajax-docs/controls/radiobuttonlist/accessibility-and-internationalization/keyboard-support.md

 # Keyboard Support

-There are several ways to use the **RadCheckBox** via the keyboard only:
+There are several ways to use the **RadRadioButtonList** via the keyboard only:

 * Set its **TabIndex** property and use the **Tab** key to navigate to the desired checkbox and then press the **Enter** key to invoke a click on the checkbox.